Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 i.e., there is no trivialization on rotation eigenvalues at each 0D block labeled by $\mu_2$.
 Therefore, the 1D bubble construction on $\tau_1$ solely trivializes the rotation eigenvalue $-1$ at each 0D block labeled by $\mu_1$.
 Then consider the 1D bubble equivalence on $\tau_2$ [cf. 1D bubble, here yellow and red dots represent the fermionic particle and hole, respectively, and can be trivialized if we shrink them to a point]: near each 0D block labeled by $\mu_2$, there are two particles and two holes that form an atomic insulator:

 with rotation and reflection property as:

 i.e., the reflection eigenvalue $-1$ at $\mu_2$ can be trivialized by the atomic insulator $|\eta\rangle_{p4g}^{\mu_2}$.

-Subsequently we consider the complex fermion sector: consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds four complex fermions at each 0D block $\mu_1$ and removes four complex fermions at each 0D block $\mu_2$ (by adding four holes), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
+Subsequently we consider the complex fermion sector: consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds four complex fermions with $U^f(1)$ charge $+1$ (particles) at each 0D block $\mu_1$ and four complex fermions with $U^f(1)$ charge $-1$ (holes) at each 0D block $\mu_2$, hence the $U^f(1)$ charges at $\mu_1$ and $\mu_2$ are not independent.

 With the help of above discussions, we consider the 0D block-state decorations.
-The 0D block-state decorated on $\mu_1$ can be labeled by $(n_1,\phi_1)$, where $n_1\in\mathbb{Z}$ represents the number of complex fermions decorated on $\mu_1$, $\phi_1$ represents the eigenvalues of 4-fold rotational symmetry on $\mu_1$; the 0D block-state decorated on $\mu_2$ can be labeled by $(n_2,\pm,\pm)$, where $n_2\in\mathbb{Z}$ represents the number of complex fermions decorated on $\mu_2$, two $\pm$'s represent the eigenvalues of 2-fold rotational symmetry and reflection symmetry on $\mu_2$, respectively.
+The 0D block-state decorated on $\mu_1$ can be labeled by $(m_1,\phi_1)$, where $m_1\in\mathbb{Z}$ represents $U^f(1)$ charges on $\mu_1$, $\phi_1$ represents the eigenvalues of 4-fold rotational symmetry on $\mu_1$; the 0D block-state decorated on $\mu_2$ can be labeled by $(m_2,\pm,\pm)$, where $m_2\in\mathbb{Z}$ represents $U^f(1)$ charges on $\mu_2$, two $\pm$'s represent the eigenvalues of 2-fold rotational symmetry and reflection symmetry on $\mu_2$, respectively.
 Start from the following trivial state:

-Take aforementioned 1D bubble construction on $\tau_j$ by $n_j$ times ($j=1,2$), and it will lead to the following 0D block-state:
+Take aforementioned 1D bubble construction on $\tau_j$ by $l_j$ times ($j=1,2$), and it will lead to the following 0D block-state:

 And this state should be trivial.
-First, we consider the sector of complex fermion decoration: there are only one independent quantity $4n_1$, hence the 1D bubble construction serves a $4\mathbb{Z}$.
-Furthermore, once we fix a $n_1$, the rotation eigenvalue $(-1)^{n_1}$ is determined, so there is no trivialization in rotation sector.
-Subsequently the 1D bubble construction can serve a $\mathbb{Z}_2$ in the reflection sector via the phase factor $(-1)^{n_1+n_2}$.
+First, we consider the sector of complex fermion decoration: there are only one independent quantity $4l_1$, hence the 1D bubble construction serves a $4\mathbb{Z}$.
+Furthermore, once we fix a $l_1$, the rotation eigenvalue $(-1)^{l_1}$ is determined, so there is no trivialization in rotation sector.
+Subsequently the 1D bubble construction can serve a $\mathbb{Z}_2$ in the reflection sector via the phase factor $(-1)^{l_1+l_2}$.
 Therefore, the ultimate classification of crystalline topological phases protected by $p4g$ symmetry for 2D systems with spinless fermions is:

 For systems with spin-1/2 fermions, the rotation property of $|\xi\rangle_{p4g}^{\mu_1}$ at each 0D block $\mu_1$ and reflection property of $|\eta\rangle_{p4g}^{\mu_2}$ at each 0D block $\mu_2$ are changed by an additional $-1$, which leads to no trivialization.
 Furthermore, like the $p4m$ case, the classification data of the 0D block-states of 0D blocks labeled by $\mu_2$ can be characterized by different 1D irreducible representations of the full symmetry group: